ferrbruno/gauge-test/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode and initializes API.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+You can also open [http://localhost:8000](http://localhost:8000) to see the production build being served if you built the project.

 ### `yarn serve`